-Enrollment agreements may be canceled within five calendar days after the date of signing.
-If such cancellation is made, the school will promptly refund in full all tuition and refundable fees paid pursuant to the enrollment agreement.
-Refunds shall be made no later than forty-five days after cancellation.
+Enrollment agreements may be canceled within seven (7) calendar days after the date of signing.
+If such cancellation is made, the school will promptly refund in full all tuition and fees paid pursuant to the enrollment agreement.
+Refunds shall be made no later than 30 days after cancellation.
 This provision shall not apply if the student has already started academic classes.